Skip to main content

-The OurHealth study of Cardiovascular Disease in South Asians was selected for the PRIMED Supplemental Genotyping Program to undergo Blended Genome-Exome sequencing of 1,000 study participants.
+The OurHealth study of Cardiovascular Disease in South Asians was selected for the PRIMED Supplemental Genotyping Program to undergo Blended Genome-Exome sequencing of over 1,000 study participants.

 The OurHealth dataset